ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

    ansible-playbook example.yml --tags "configuration,packages" --list-tasks

-These command-line flags have one limitation - they cannot show tags or tasks within dynamically included files or roles.
+These command-line flags have one limitation: they cannot show tags or tasks within dynamically included files or roles.
 See :ref:`dynamic_vs_static` for more information on differences between static imports and dynamic includes.

 .. _selective_reuse:

 Selectively running tagged tasks in re-usable files
 ---------------------------------------------------

 If you have a role or a tasks file with tags defined at the task or block level, you can selectively run or skip those tagged tasks in a playbook if you use a dynamic include instead of a static import.
 You must use the same tag on the included tasks and on the include statement itself.
-For example if you use a file like this:
+For example you might create a file with some tagged and some untagged tasks:

 .. code-block:: yaml